plone/documentation/docs/install/containers/images/zeo.md

   data: {}
 ```

-Now, run `docker-compose up -d` from your project directory.
+Now, run `docker compose up -d` from your project directory.

 Point your browser at http://localhost:8080 and you should see the default Plone site creation page.